Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Introduction

 {\bf Related work.} Our work is closely related to but also distinct from several lines of existing research.
 Table~\ref{tab:comp} summarizes the most relevant models.

-\begin{itemize}[wide] \item \textit{Block model for clustering.} Block models such as stochastic block model (SBM) and degree-corrected SBM have been widely used for matrix clustering problems.
-The theoretical properties and algorithm performance for matrix block models have been well-studied~\citep{gao2018community}; see the review paper~\citep{abbe2017community} and the references therein.
+\begin{itemize}[wide] \item \textit{Block model for clustering.} The block model such as stochastic block model (SBM) and degree-corrected SBM has been widely used for matrix clustering problems.
+The theoretical properties and algorithm performance for matrix block models have been well-studied~\citep{gao2018community}; see the review paper~\citep{abbe2018community} and the references therein.
 However, The tensor counterparts are relatively less understood.

-\item \textit{Tensor block model.} The (non-degree) tensor block model (TBM) is a higher-order extension of SBM, and its statistical-computational properties are investigated in recent literatures~\citep{wang2019multiway, han2020exact, ghoshdastidar2017consistency}.
+\item \textit{Tensor block model.} The (non-degree) tensor block model (TBM) is a higher-order extension of SBM, and its statistical-computational properties are investigated in recent literatures~\citep{wang2019multiway, han2022exact, ghoshdastidar2017consistency}.
+Some works~\citep{ahn2018hypergraph} study the TBM with sparse observations, while, others~\citep{wang2019multiway, han2022exact} and our work focus on the dense regime.
 Extending results from non-degree to degree-corrected model is highly challenging.
 Our dTBM parameter space is equipped with angle-based similarity and nuisance degree parameters.
-The extra complexity makes the Cartesian coordinates based analysis~\citep{han2020exact} non-applicable to our setting.
+The extra complexity makes the Cartesian coordinates based analysis~\citep{han2022exact} non-applicable to our setting.
 Towards this goal, we have developed a new polar coordinates based analysis to control the model complexity.
-We also develop a new angle-based iteration algorithm to achieve optimal clustering rates \emph{without the need of estimating nuisance degree parameters}.
+We have also developed a new angle-based iteration algorithm to achieve optimal clustering rates \emph{without the need of estimating nuisance degree parameters}.

-\item \textit{Degree-corrected block model.} The hypergraph degree-corrected block model (hDCBM) and its variant have been proposed in the literature~\citep{ke2019community, yuan2018testing}.
+\item \textit{Degree-corrected block model.} The hypergraph degree-corrected block model (hDCBM) and its variant have been proposed in the literature~\citep{ke2019community, yuan2022testing}.
 For this popular model, however, the optimal statistical-computational rates remain an open problem.
 Our main contribution is to provide a sharp statistical and computational critical phase transition in dTBM literature.
 In addition, our algorithm results in a faster \emph{exponential} error rate, in contrast to the \emph{polynomial} rate in~\cite{ke2019community}.
 The original hDCBM~\citep{ke2019community} is designed for binary observations only, and we extend the model to both continuous and binary observations.
 We believe our results are novel and helpful to the community.
-See Fig~\ref{fig:phase_axis} for overview of our results.
+See Figure~\ref{fig:phase_axis} for overview of our results.